system-transparency/stprov/docs/stprov-manual.md

     If the subnet mask is omitted with the -a option, it defaults to "/32" (IPv4) or "/128" (IPv6).
 E.g., 10.0.0.1 and 10.0.0.1/32 are equivalent.

-The options of "stprov remote {dhcp,static}" are listed below.
+The options of "stprov remote dhcp|static" are listed below.
 Note that only a subset of these options are supported by "dhcp", see COMMANDS.

     -i, --ip               Host address in CIDR notation (e.g., 10.0.2.10/26)